Opentrons/opentrons/api/docs/v2/new_modules.rst

 Read the Current Temperature
 ============================

-You can read the current real-time temperature of the Temperature Module using the :py:attr:`.TemperatureModuleContext.temperature` property:
+You can read the current real-time temperature of the Temperature Module using the :py:obj:`.TemperatureModuleContext.temperature` property:

 .. code-block:: python